asdf-community/asdf-link/README.md

 ## Usage

-Now if you execute `asdf list-all jdk` you will notice it will only say `system`.
+Now if you execute `asdf list-all jdk` you will notice it will only say `link`.
 That is because we cannot possibly know which versions are available.
 And actually, this plugin will *let you install ANY version* you give to it.
 So it's up to you to use a meaningful version.